TITLE 89: SOCIAL SERVICES

 Section 240.1543 Minimum Equipment Specifications for Automated Medication Dispenser Service

-a) An AMD unit/equipment must be capable of portability to be temporarily transferred to another non-institutional residence in Illinois without additional activation fees.
+a) An AMD unit/equipment must be capable of portability to be temporarily transferred to another non-institutional residence in Illinois without additional fees.

 b) AMD Unit Specifications